understanding gibsons repair and restoration services

 Customization Services

 Apart from general repairs and restoration, Gibson also offers customization services.
-If there are specific modifications desired by the owner, Gibson’s team of skilled luthiers can help realize those customizations.
-The range of potential customizations is wide, from fitting new pickup systems to resizing the neck or even redesigning the entire body of the guitar.
+If the owner desires specific modifications, Gibson’s skilled luthiers can help realize those customizations.
+The range of potential customizations is vast, from fitting new pickup systems to resizing the neck or redesigning the entire guitar body.

 Sending your Guitar for Repair or Restoration

-Before sending your Gibson guitar for repair, first contact Gibson Support either via phone or email with details about your guitar and the issues you are experiencing.
-You will be guided through the submission process, including providing properly packaged and insured shipping.
-It is advisable to keep a record of your guitar’s serial number and take photographs of it before shipping.
+Before sending your Gibson guitar for repair, contact Gibson Support via phone or email with details about your guitar and the issues you are experiencing.
+You will be guided through the submission process, including providing adequately packaged and insured shipping.
+It is advisable to record your guitar’s serial number and take photographs of it before shipping.

 After Service Process